c2corg/v6_images/README.md

 The user receives the renamed filename.

 Activation
 ----------

 The user associates the filename to a document, which is stored in the API.
-At that time, a request is sent to S3 to move the thumbnails from the incoming bucket to the public bucket.
+At that time, a request is sent to image backend to move original and resized images from the incoming bucket to the public bucket.
 This step ensures the image is associated with an authenticated user.

 Cleaning